PicksPeng/QWIRE/examples/aais.md

 * The instructions should be expressive enough for most target Hamiltonians.
 * The instructions should be closely related to the physics effect of the pulses.
 * Rarely used instructions should be avoided.

+## Supported Devices and Their AAIS

+Currently we designed two AAIS:
+* [Rydberg AAIS]({{ 'examples/aais/rydberg/' | relative_url }}): for QuEra's Rydberg atom arrays.
+* [Heisenberg-like AAIS]({{ 'examples/aais/rydberg/' | relative_url }}): for IBM's superconducting qubit systems and IonQ's trapped ion systems.

+SimuQ generates code directly runnable for these devices according to the API provided by hardware providers:
+* QuEra's machines: through Amazon Braket or QuEra Bloqade.
+* IBM's machines: through IBM Quantum.
+* IonQ's machines: through Amazon Braket (currently no pulse-level control).

+We are working on the supports of Rigetti's superconducting devices and Oxford Quantum Circuits through AWS Braket.

+Current AAISs model the programmability of machines we have access to.
+Nevertheless, the abstraction of AAIS readily captures programmability of most quantum devices in the near future.
+With better devices in the future and more complicated target system to simulate, one can design more complex AAIS within the scope of expresiveness of AAIS specification language.